22 zip codes·Updated June 2026

 Large, affordable East Coast market with strong rental demand from healthcare and universities.
-Great fundamentals on paper, but nobody warns you about the Philly wage tax until it shows up in your pro forma.
+Great fundamentals on paper.
+Nobody warns you about the Philly wage tax until it shows up in your pro forma.
 Factor it in early.

 Median Asking Rent